wentallout/cult-hunter/README.md

 At the start of the game, Nameless, our chef (who turns out to be a martial art expert), sets out to take down a cult that killed his master years ago.
 At the end of the battle he found out that this is only a sub branch of the cult.
 His search leads him to "The City" where he declares war on all the cults.

 Kimberly and Jigen, staying in the Assassin Club, are hired by the cult to kill Nameless but, upon realizing the truth, they join him on his mission.
-As they dig deeper, they discover that the Assassin Club is more connected to the cult than they thought, and that The Lawmaker, leader of the club, is a fake antagonist who secretly works for the cult.
+As they dig deeper, they discover that the cult controls everything in the city.

 As the group continues to take down the cult's various sub-groups, they eventually come face-to-face with the Cult Leader, the mastermind behind everything.
 With his charismatic leadership, the Cult Leader has managed to gain the support of the city's elite, making him a formidable opponent.